 Stretching 34 miles and feeding into the Chesapeake Bay, the York River is the hub of activity along the Yorktown waterfront.
 Dock your boat at our public pier to take advantage of our beautiful beaches and restaurants, or let us do the steering for you.
-Depending on the season, you can book a romantic sunset sail or a pirate adventure cruise aboard the Schooner Alliance.
-Paddleboards and kayaks are also available for rent from Patriot Tours & Provisions, to explore the river at your own pace.
+Depending on the season, you can book a romantic sunset sail or a pirate adventure cruise aboard the Schooner Serenity.
+Paddleboards and kayaks are also available for rent from Patriot Tours & Provisions, so you can explore the river at your own pace.

 Whether you’re a hiker, biker, kayaker, paddle boarder, or beach lover—Yorktown is your outdoor recreation destination.
 Our mile-long pedestrian Riverwalk is the perfect place for casual strolling.
 You can also enjoy the two-acre beach ideal for sunbathing, swimming, gathering shells, and watching the boats cruise by.
 Enjoy a guided Segway tour through historic Yorktown or rent a bicycle for a self-guided tour—both available at Patriot Tours & Provisions.
 You can also sail into the sunset when you book a cruise on the Schooner Serenity.

 The county has six community parks and a large athletic complex that offer boat-launching facilities, lighted tennis courts, baseball and soccer fields—even a waterfront picnic area.
 At our New Quarter Park—hike or bike our trails, fish from our floating pier, or book a Segway tour!